isomerpages/nlb-biblioasia/_holding-area/Loke Wan Tho: A Photo Essay.md

 ![loke wan tho funeral](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho%20More%20Resources/loke%20funeral.jpg)
 <div style="background-color: white;">Mourners at Loke's funeral, 1964.<i> National Museum of Singapore, accession no. 2005-00964</i>.</div>

 After his passing, his family, donated $100,000 to establish the Loke Wan Tho Memorial Library at [Jurong Bird Park](/vol-17/issue-2/jul-sep-2021/jurong-bird-park) to encourage research on birds.
-Opened on 4 February 1972, the library exhibits Loke’s collection of books and photographs on birds, and tape recordings of bird songs.
-It .[^14]
+Opened on 4 February 1972, the library exhibits Loke’s collection of books and photographs on birds, and tape recordings of bird songs.[^14]

 ![loke wan tho memorial library](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho%20More%20Resources/loke-library.jpg)
 <div style="background-color: white;">The Loke Wan Tho Memorial Library is visited by foreign dignitaries, including Foreign Secretary of the Philippines General Carlos Romulo during his three-day official visit to Singapore in December 1973. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore, media image no. 19980002752-0047</i>.</div>